CarlosChicata/data_world_portfolio/Concepts/Data warehouse/README.md

 16.  `Fast restore`: it is a capacity to quickly restore a data warehouse table from a secondary storage; you need to support restore full and partial database operation. you need use tools to detect corrupted data inside of data warehouse.

 ## Difference transactional database and data warehouse enviroment
-There a difference between 2 parts:
+There are differences between 2 parts:

 * Data warehouse processing can be characterized as load-and-access processing: the data is accessed and analyzed there, an update is not normally done once the data is loaded, corrections or adjustments to be made at off hours.
 * Data warehouse holds much more data because have atomic, granular, historial and summaried information.